stefan-dhi/dummy_mail/README.md

-## bash script to catch emails sent from PHP
+## Catch all emails sent from PHP

 ### the problem

-during development, I don't want my PHP app to send emails to the outside world however I'd like to see what emails would be sent, and what they'd look like
+During development, I don't want my PHP app to send emails to the outside world, but it'd still be useful to be able to see the various emails being generated.

-There are other ways, for example installing disabling PH@s mail() function or installing sendmail and then having a demon listening on port 25.
+There are various ways, for example installing disabling PHP's mail() function, or installing sendmail and then having a demon listening on port 25, or using dedicated software.
 However they're all kind of complicated with varying degrees of side effects.

-Much easier to simply configure PHP to talk to something that pretends to be sendmail!
+Much easier to simply configure PHP to talk to something that only pretends to send mail!

 ### install
 ```bash